pverkade/ariana/README.md

 -

 ### Testing
-For testing, we use Karma, which is based on [Jasmine](http://jasmine.github.io/2.3/introduction.html) a behaviour driven testing suite.
+For testing, we use Karma, which is based on [Jasmine](http://jasmine.github.io/2.3/introduction.html), a behaviour driven JavaScript testing suite.
 Position your test files next to the controller/directive to be tested and name them something.spec.js, so they will automatically be picked up by Grunt.
 The tests will be executed everytime the project is build, and you will be unable to finish building when the tests fail.